flopreynat/flopreynat/src/posts/2020-05-02-switching-to-gatsby.markdown

 I did not experience any huge issues.
 Having given Andrew Mead's tutorial my full attention, things could not have been easier, that's why I recommend you take that course if you're a gatsby newbie.

-The only thing I had forgotten to do was to move the CNAME file to the *static* folder of my project.
+The only thing I had forgotten to do was to move the CNAME file to the 'static' folder of my project.
 So, if like me, you use a custom domain, do not forget to do that, or you'll lose the redirection of your github repo to your domain every time you'll run npm run deploy.

 So long folks.